Entertainment Connection, Inc. Launches New Websites

 “With careers in the entertainment arts so popular today, it was time for us to upgrade our websites and make them more user friendly, offering more students a chance to hear the success of our programs straight from both our mentors and other student’s mouths,” said James Petulla, founder and chief executive officer, entertainment Connection.
 “We are very pleased with the clean new look and feel of all three websites, which will continue to be updated over the next few months.”

-James (Jimi) Petulla is a successful film writer, producer and former radio broadcaster who came up with his take on the mentor/apprentice method of education while working as an instructor for the world famous and now defunct Columbia School of Broadcasting where students were trained but then dumped into the job market with no real world experience.
+James (Jimi) Petulla is a successful film writer, producer and former radio broadcaster who came up with his take on the mentor/apprentice method of education while working as an instructor for the world famous and now defunct Columbia School of Broadcasting where students were trained but post graduation, they were then dumped into the job market with no real world experience.
 Petulla visualized an opportunity and asked himself how he could help capable students get paying jobs in the entertainment business.
 Two weeks later he started the Entertainment Connection 24 years ago.

-Today finding a good school is more about which school will provide an education that the industry will take seriously and the reputation of the school.
+Today finding a good school is more about which school will provide an education that the industry will take seriously and the reputation of the school or training program.
 Costs also play into the formula and often times it is very difficult to determine how much a degree will cost, because colleges and universities have formulas that they use.
 Applicants can be charged by the credit hour, by clock hour, or by semester.
 Then add in fees, books and supplies.
 Traditional film schools cost from $20,000 to $140,000, while an Entertainment Connection schools start as low as $4,450.

 Entertainment Connection is an associate member of the National Broadcasters Association (NAB), The American Federation of Radio and Television Artists (AFTRA), and the Society for Professional Audio Recording Services (SPARS).
 Entertainment Connection is an associate member of the National Broadcasters Association (NAB), The American Federation of Radio and Television Artists (AFTRA), and the Society for Professional Audio Recording Services (SPARS).